datawire/ambassador-docs/docs/emissary/2.0/howtos/consul.md

 ## Architecture overview

 Using Consul with $productName$ is particularly useful when deploying
-$productName$ in so-called hybrid clouds, where applications are deployed on VMs and Kubernetes.
-In this environment, $productName$ can securely route over TLS to any application regardless of where it is deployed.
+$productName$ in hybrid cloud environments where you deploy applications on VMs and Kubernetes.
+In this environment, Consul enables $productName$ to securely route over TLS to any application regardless of where it is deployed.

 In this architecture, Consul serves as the source of truth for your entire data center, tracking available endpoints, service configuration, and secrets for TLS encryption.
 New applications and services automatically register themselves with Consul using the Consul agent or API.
-When a request is sent through $productName$,
+When you send a request through $productName$,
 $productName$ sends the request to an endpoint based on the data in Consul.

 ![ambassador-consul](../../images/consul-ambassador.png)

-In this guide, you will first register a service with Consul and use
-$productName$ to dynamically route requests to that service based on Consul's service discovery data.
+This guide first instructs you on registering a service with Consul and using $productName$ to dynamically route requests to that service based on Consul's service discovery data, and subsequently instructs you on using using the Ambassador Consul Connector to use Consul for authorizing and encrypting requests.

 ## Installing Consul